 If online poker becomes legal in Maryland, who will regulate it?

-The Maryland Lottery, in particular the State Lottery & Gaming Control Agency, oversees all legal gambling in the state.
-Should online gambling become legal, including online poker, it is likely the same agency would act as the regulatory body.
+The Maryland Lottery, particularly the State Lottery & Gaming Control Agency, oversees all legal gambling in the state.
+Should online gambling become legal, including online poker, the same agency would likely act as the regulatory body.

 If I am in Maryland, can I play online poker in other states where it is legal?

 No. You can legally play online poker in states where it is legal — nearby options are Pennsylvania, New Jersey, Delaware and West Virginia — but you have to be in one of those states to do so.
-In other words, if you want to play at PokerStars PA, you need to be in Pennsylvania in order to do so.
+In other words, if you want to play at PokerStars PA, you must be in Pennsylvania.
 You don’t have to be a Pennsylvania resident to get an account or to play, but you do have to be within state lines.

 Online poker sites in the US use geolocation technology to ensure players are inside a legal state when they play real money cash games and tournaments.